Sendy Rleal

-Sendy Rleal Aquino (/reɪˈæl/; born June 21, 1980 in San Pedro de Macorís, Dominican Republic) is a former Major League Baseball pitcher.
-He pitched as a reliever for the Baltimore Orioles in 2006.
+Sendy Rleal Aquino (/reɪˈæl/; born June 21, 1980, in San Pedro de Macorís, Dominican Republic) is a former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Baltimore Orioles in 2006, and in the Chinese Professional Baseball League (CPBL) for the Sinon Bulls in 2010.

+Career

-In 2007, Rleal pitched in the minor leagues for the Class AA Bowie Baysox.
-In 2008, Rleal played with the Lancaster Barnstormers of the Atlantic League.
+In 2007, Rleal pitched in the minor leagues for the Baltimore Orioles' Double-A affiliate, the Bowie Baysox.
+In 2008, Rleal played with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He pitched for the Newark Bears of the Atlantic League in 2009.
 He next pitched for the Petroleros de Minatitlan of the Mexican League in 2011.
 In May 2012 Rleal pitched for Goyang Wonders in the South Korean Futures League.